 Open networking works hand in hand with DevOps.
 Together, they provide the ability to configure and operate the network nimbly using automation and provisioning tools.
 The influence of DevOps on IT culture, tools, processes and organizational structure has resulted in the acceleration of application delivery and an environment of continuous experimentation, causing organizations to rethink the conventional wisdom of their IT operations.

-Web-scale IT creates more resilient architecture to support those applications, enabling IT operations teams to implement and support leaner and more agile processes.
+Web-scale IT creates more resilient architecture to support those applications, enabling IT operations teams to implement and support leaner, efficient and more agile processes.

 Intelligence in software